 Perhaps the most common types of skin care products to use glycolic acid are anti-aging products.
-The same dead skin cells and other issues that cause acne can contribute to duller skin and make you look older.
+The same dead skin cells and other issues that cause acne can contribute to dull skin and make you look older.
 This isn’t as noticeable in children and teenagers because the cell turnover rate is much higher, but as you go through adulthood, the effects are more prominent.
-Glycolic acid not only smooths the skin as it works, but it also gets rid of the dead skin cells that store discolorations from acne, sun damage and more.
-It also stimulates collagen product, which contributes to the elasticity of the skin and keeps it tighter to eliminate fine lines and wrinkles often associated with aging skin.
+Glycolic acid not only smooths the skin as it works, but it also gets rid of the dead skin cells that store discolorations from acne, sun damage, and more.
+It also stimulates collagen production, which contributes to the elasticity of the skin and keeps it tighter to eliminate fine lines and wrinkles often associated with aging skin.

 Improve the Skin’s Absorption Rate

 Another primary benefit of using glycolic acid in skin care products is its ability to improve the absorption rate of the other ingredients found in the product.
 Because this ingredient opens up the pores, larger molecules that make up the other essential ingredients in your skin products will be able to easily enter the skin and do their job as well.
 This includes antioxidants, retinol and other essential minerals your skin needs.
 In addition, you will find it easier to apply your makeup and achieve the look you want.